 (A) “Independent Amount” means with respect to a party, the amount specified as such for that party in each Confirmation, or if no amount is specified, zero.

-(B) “Threshold” means with respect to Party A, U.S. $10,000,000 and with respect to Party B, U.S. $10,000,000; provided, however, that the Threshold for a party shall be zero upon the occurrence and during the continuance of a Material Adverse Change or an Event of Default or Potential Event of Default with respect to such party.
+(B) “Threshold” means, with respect to a party (a) the amount set forth opposite the lowest Credit Rating for in the case of Party B, IMC Global Inc. and in the case of Party A, Enron Corp. on the relevant date of determination; or (b) zero if on the relevant date of determination (i) the entity referred to in clause (a) above does not have a Credit Rating from either S&P or Moody's, or (ii) an Event of Default or Potential Event of Default with respect to such party has occurred and is continuing: